mmpataki/mmpataki.github.io/_posts/2023-08-12-preparations-for-ekadashi.md

 date: 2023-08-12 9:28:00 +05:30
 ---

-Today is `Ekadashi` and it's been almost an year I am doing `nirjala upavasa` on `ekadashi`s.
+Today is `Ekadashi`!
 You might already know the benefits of `upavasa` (fasting) or intermittent fasting (for gen-z), so I am going to share some of my findings / preparation tricks here.

 Let's take a divergence here and understand something different.
 Suppose you are a lower middle class person who owns a car, one fine day in a middle of nowhere your car doesn't start (or stops).
 - What will you do?